 "The Coupon Bight Aquatic Preserve exemplifies valuable and diverse collections of habitat in Monroe County.
 Unique natural areas of seagrass beds containing hard bottom with diverse shallow patch reefs that provide life support for a myriad of bio-diverse resources."

 George Neugent, Monroe County Commissioner

 Coupon Bight Aquatic Preserve encompasses 5,400 acres of seagrass meadows, hard bottom communities, mangrove wetlands and coral patch reefs.

 Along the southern boundary of Coupon Bight Aquatic Preserve is a near-shore patch reef community, home to an array of sponges, soft corals, hard corals and algae.

 Rare wading birds can often be observed foraging in the shallow waters of the tropical lagoon and among the mangroves.

 The endangered Key deer is a frequent visitor to the mangroves at the Coupon Bight Aquatic Preserve.
 The mangrove fringe offers excellent cover for foraging.

 Activities within the aquatic preserve include boating, snorkeling, diving, commercial fishing, marine life collecting, charter sport fishing and recreational fishing for finfish and lobster.

-There are no boat ramps directly on the aquatic preserve but there are several nearby including two approximately 1 mile away.
+There are no public boat ramps directly on the aquatic preserve but there are several nearby including two approximately 1 mile away.
 Several of the islands within the aquatic preserve contain residential lots, specifically on Cooks Island, Long Beach and Hopkins Island.
 Access to some of these residences is provided by Long Beach Road.
-Only private single-family docks provide access to the aquatic preserve.
-Much of the adjacent uplands are part of Key Deer National Wildlife Refuge.
+Additionally, Big Munson Island is owned and managed by the Boy Scouts of America.
+Much of the adjacent uplands are part of National Key Deer Refuge.